School of Film, Media & Performing Arts

 UCA's School of Film, Media & Performing Arts has an active research culture that is focused on establishing links between theory and practice.

-The school is led by Professor Agnieszka Piotrowska, who has an established reputation for leading global research projects in the field of of film theory and practice as well as psychoanalysis, gender studies and post-colonial studies
+The school is led by Professor Agnieszka Piotrowska, who has an established reputation for leading global research projects in the field of film theory and practice as well as psychoanalysis, gender studies and post-colonial studies

 It is home to dozens of research staff who are creating work that advances knowledge in a wide range of fields – from documentary storytelling that amplifies marginalised voices, to composition work that ties together music, technology and science.